edgi-govdata-archiving/CD-report/README.md

 ## Making a report card

 You may need this link to find information for your representative if you don't already have it:  [GovTrack](https://govtrack.us/).

+If you are running this from the CD-reports folder, the paths to the files should be like those shown below.

 1. In the reportcards folder make a copy of the most recent eew_template.Rmd.
 Name the new file eew_template_XXN.Rmd, where XX is the state abbreviation and N is the district number.
 2. In RStudion use File->File Open to open the new .Rmd file.